Zhangjinso/PoNA/README.md

 Checkpoint of DeepFashion is [here](https://pan.baidu.com/s/1YjkcA-P99cWMMfrB_Vw5Yw ) (fetch code: abcd).
 You can test by yourself.

 <u>Note that the Checkpoint of Market1501 is lost due to COVID-19 and the architecture is a little difference compared with DeepFashion.
-We will release as soon as possible.</u>
+We will release it as soon as possible.</u>

 ```python
 #fashion